Does Trump have the power to send National Guard troops to the border?

 Border states can fund and send their own National Guard troops to secure their borders, though historically many have requested Title 32 efforts so that the federal government, not the states, picks up the tab.

-They can also refuse to send troops, as former Gov. Arnold Schwarzenegger, R-Calif., did in 2006 when Bush requested that his state more than double the number of National Guard personnel deployed to the border.
+They can also refuse to send troops, as then-Gov. Arnold Schwarzenegger, R-Calif., did in 2006 when Bush requested that his state more than double the number of National Guard personnel deployed to the border.

-The president said this was a dangerous situation, and blamed Democrats in Congress for not passing stricter immigration laws and funding his demands for a border wall.
+The president said this was a dangerous situation, and blamed congressional Democrats for not passing stricter immigration laws and funding his planned border wall.
 Later, Trump said he'd use the military to protect the border.

 Meanwhile, the caravan has stalled nearly 1,000 miles from the U.S. border in the Mexican state of Oaxaca.

-"The president is frustrated," said Homeland Security Secretary Kirstjen Nielsen on Thursday, speaking to reporters at the White House.
+"The president is frustrated," said Nielsen on Thursday, speaking to reporters at the White House who asked whether this was in response to a Fox News segment that had aired before the president's tweets began.
 "He has been very clear that he wants to secure our border.
 He's been very clear that he wants to do that in a bipartisan way with Congress.
 I think what you're seeing is the president taking his job very seriously, in terms of securing our border and doing everything we can, without Congress, to do just that."

+A day later, the Department of Homeland Security released a statement insisting that the situation on the southern border was dire.

+“The crisis at our Southwest border is real," a spokesman said.
+"We saw a 203 percent increase from March 2017 compared to March 2018 and a 37 percent increase from last month to this month — the largest increase from month to month since 2011."